-We will present the primary analysis including trials to be judged at [low risk of selection bias/ low risk of bias on all domains (choose one)].
+We presented the primary analysis including trials to be judged at [low risk of selection bias/low risk of bias on all domains (choose one)].

-If the studies are sufficiently similar, we will combine the data using a [fixed effect/random effects (choose one)] model in the following comparisons:
+If the studies were sufficiently similar, we combined the data using a [fixed effect/random effects (choose one)] model in the following comparisons:

-- 1. Factor X versus placebo, (subgrouped by dose or mode of administration if appropriate [see Subgroup analysis section]).
+- 13. Factor X versus placebo, (subgrouped by dose or mode of administration if appropriate [see Error!
+Reference source not found. section]).
 We plan to pool the data for the included studies.

-- 2. Factor X versus Factor G
+- 14. Factor X versus Factor G

-- 3. Factor X versus Factor H
+- 15. Factor X versus Factor H